RunestoneInteractive/RunestoneServer/source/Files/AlternativeFileReadingMethods.rst

                                                       returned.
 ======================== =========================== =====================================

 Now let's look at another method of reading our file using a ``while`` loop.
-This is important because many other programming languages do not support the ``for`` loop style for reading file but they do support the pattern we'll show you here.
+This is important because many other programming languages do not support the ``for`` loop style for reading files but they do support the pattern we'll show you here.

 .. activecode:: files_while